Charles R. Thomas, Jr., M.D.

 Megan is a patient access specialist (PAS).
 She graduated from Oregon State University with a degree in Human Development and Family Sciences.
 Megan is originally from California and enjoys spending time with family, photography, and traveling.

-Rachel is a patient access specialist (PAS).
+Rachel is a patient access specialist (PAS) in the Department of Radiation Medicine.

 Tammy is a patient access specialist (PAS).
 She is based at the Beaverton Cancer Clinic.
 Tammy is originally from South Dakota and has been living in Oregon for since 2000.
 In her free time, she enjoys spending time with her daughter, watching the Blazers and other sports, and going to the movies.